abe-winter/automigrate/README.md

 * This hasn't been tested on a wide range of syntax (i.e. arrays / json)
 * Not sure if capitalized SQL keywords are supported (todo add tests)
 * Arbitrary whitespace changes -- probably not (todo add tests)
+* Anything that messes with the git history (like a rebase) is deeply confusing to this tool and will result in bad migrations.
+Workaround: figure out the new sha that corresponds to your last old sha and insert it into the `automigrate_meta` table.

 ## Vs other tools